 "I came to the discernment that I wanted to be a diocesan priest.
-I wanted to share with others the faith that I had discovered and ultimately the great joy and happiness of belief in Jesus Christ. ● Cont Page 23.
-Benedict XVI his retirement Picture: L'Osservatore Romano.
+I wanted to share with others the faith that I had discovered and ulti- Picture: mately the great joy and happiness of belief in L'Osservatore Jesus Christ. ● Cont Page 23.
+Gallagher was the last nuncio to be received by Pope Benedict XVI before his retirement.